ConjureLabs/conjure-sh/web/README.md

 **Cause**:

-This is due to env variables not set, which are needed for the Docker daemon to work with the Cosmo docker machine.
+This is due to env variables not set, which are needed for the Docker daemon to work with the Sentry docker machine.

 **Solution**: